VOLTTRON/volttron/docs/source/specifications/tagging_service.rst

     and optional parameters:

-    2. **count** - limit the total number of tag groups returned to given count
+    2. **skip** - number of groups to skip. this parameter along with count can be used for paginating results
-    3. **skip** - number of groups to skip. this parameter along with count can be used for paginating results
+    3. **count** - limit the total number of tag groups returned to given count
     4. **order** - ASCENDING or DESCENDING.
 By default, it will be sorted in ascending order

 3. Get the list of tags for a topic_name or topic_name_prefix
 -------------------------------------------------------------
-rpc call to tagging service method **get_tags**
+rpc call to tagging service method **get_topic_tags**

 with parameter
     1. **topic_prefix** - topic name or topic name prefix

 and optional parameters:

-    2. **count** - limit the total number of tag groups returned to given count
+    2. **skip** - number of groups to skip. this parameter along with count can be used for paginating results
-    3. **skip** - number of groups to skip. this parameter along with count can be used for paginating results
+    3. **count** - limit the total number of tag groups returned to given count
     4. **order** - ASCENDING or DESCENDING.
 By default, it will be sorted in ascending order

 4. Find topic names by tags
 ---------------------------
-rpc call to tagging service method **'get_topics_by_tags'** with the one or more of the following tags
+rpc call to tagging service method **'get_topics_by_tags'** with the one or more of the following parameters

-    1. **and** - dictionary of tag and its corresponding values that should be matched using equality operator and combined with AND condition. only topics that match all the tags in the list would be returned
+    1. **and_condition** - dictionary of tag and its corresponding values that should be matched using equality operator and combined with AND condition. only topics that match all the tags in the list would be returned
-    2. **or** -  dictionary of tag and its corresponding values that should be matched using equality operator and combined with OR condition. topics that match any of the tags in the list would be returned.
+    2. **or_condition** -  dictionary of tag and its corresponding values that should be matched using equality operator and combined with OR condition. topics that match any of the tags in the list would be returned.
     3. **regex_and** - dictionary of tag and its corresponding values that should be matched using a regular expression match and combined with AND condition.